 You only have a small window to see puffins, when they return to land to breed during Spring and Summer.
 This gives you about four months (April to July) to guarantee they’ll be there when you visit.
 By July the chick, known as a puffling, is nearly ready to leave the burrow, so you’ll have a better chance of seeing them outside.

-Late afternoon and early evening are good times to see them, although we’ve also found early mornings are good too – it just depends a little on where you are and how hungry they are!
+Late afternoon and early evening are good times to see them.
+We’ve also found early mornings are good too – it just depends a little on where you are and how hungry they are!

 Where should we go?